 When something like the above example happens, we usually think we’re smart and can put two and two together quickly.
 But more often than not, two and two end up making five, because we’ve confused causation with correlation.

 For example, if on the 31st of the Month a car dealer offers you a great deal on a car, you’d probably suspect that he only does so, so he can sell one more car, meet his quota and get a fat bonus, no matter how crappy the car is, right?

 But you can’t possibly know what causes him to offer you that deal, just because the deal correlates with the last day of the month.

-Maybe he’s made a commitment to himself to improve his selling skills and double his sales that month, and this is the last car he needs.
-Maybe he’s made a promise to his wife to sell enough cars to be able to afford daycare for his newborn son.
+Maybe he’s committing to improving his selling skills and double his sales that month, and this is the last car he needs.
+Maybe he promised his wife to sell enough cars to be able to afford daycare for his newborn son.
 Or one of a million other reasons.

 Similarly, take money’s influence on election outcomes.
 We all think whoever spends the most, gets the most votes.
 But actually, successful candidates could cut their budget in half and lose only 1% of voters (and vice versa).
 In reality, voters simply want to influence a close match or back a clear favorite.
 Even though money is correlated with election outcomes, it’s not the cause of it.